elixir-lang/elixir/lib/elixir/pages/getting-started/comprehensions.md

 end
 ```

-Multiple generators can also be used to calculate the cartesian product of two lists:
+Multiple generators can also be used to calculate the Cartesian product of two lists:

 ```elixir
 iex> for i <- [:a, :b, :c], j <- [1, 2], do:  {i, j}